zer0-os/zDAO/docs/polygon/README.md

    Once the transaction hash of calculating proposal is checkpointed, `PoS` mechanism generates bytes of payload.
    Call `receiveMessage` in `FxStateEthereumTunnel` with this payload.

-8. Execute a proposal on Ethereum

-   Call `executeProposal` in `EthereumZDAOChef` with `proposalId` and `zDAOId`.

-9. Stake voting token on Polygon
+8. Stake voting token on Polygon

    Call `stakeERC20` in `Staking` to stake ERC20 or call `stakeERC721` in `Staking` to stake ERC721.